 Since Capricorn rules the spine and bone structure, make an effort to stand up proud and tall as you close your eyes and envision your grandest plans coming to fruition.
 After all, good posture cultivates the confidence needed to go after what we really want in life.You can harness the earthy energy of Capricorn season by rooting yourself in a grounded yoga pose like Tadasana (Mountain Pose) to align your structure.

-Our Executive Editor & yoga teacher Andrea Rice instructs: “Simply stand up nice and tall, with your feet hips-width apart.
+To do this, our Managing Editor & yoga teacher Andrea Rice instructs: “Simply stand up nice and tall, with your feet hips-width apart.
 Draw your shoulder blades together behind you as you spread your collarbones wide and lift your heart.
 Extend through the top of your head and feel one long line of energy running from your crown chakra all the way down through your feet.
 Engage your quadriceps and stand with a neutral spine by inviting a gentle C-shape curve into your lower back.
 Bring your hands to your heart and bow your chin to your chest as you set powerful intentions for your dreams.”
 (Bonus points if you live somewhere warm where you can dig your bare feet into the earth!

 4. Remember: You don’t need a guru.

-Capricorn is the sign of mastery, so mentors and experts fall under the Goat’s domain.
+Capricorn is the sign of mastery, so mentors and experts fall under the Sea Goat’s domain.
 This is a favorable time to seek the counsel of wise and experienced people.
 Just be careful not to elevate them to guru status.
 Whether it’s your boss, your doctor or your yoga teacher, nobody is all-knowing.
 Just because someone occupies a leadership role doesn’t mean you should hand them all your power.
 Be careful about falling under the spell of authority figures or getting too starry-eyed over status.
 Sure, people deserve respect for paying their dues and honing their craft.
 But remember, we are all only human.

 5. Honor thy father figures…